-Because of the compounding influence of climate change, conflict and the COVID-19 pandemic, global hunger is on the rise: In 2021, more than 30% of the world's population faced moderate or severe food insecurity.
-Here at Heifer, we believe livestock has a really important role to play in ending global hunger and poverty.
+Here at Heifer, we believe livestock has an important role to play in ending global hunger and poverty.
 Here are 5 reasons why:

 In poor countries, many people — especially women and girls — have few high-nutrient foods like pulses, milk, meat or eggs in their diets.
 With animal proteins, people can get the nutrients they need quicker and with smaller amounts of food.
 That’s what makes them especially important in areas of high malnutrition.

 For children especially, eating animal-sourced foods and a variety of nutritious sustenance is one of the most direct ways to avoid the permanent consequences of an insufficient diet and stop hunger from affecting learning and future outcomes.

 Livestock products can be used in many different ways.
 Chicken eggs can be collected and sold.
 Milk from cows and goats can be turned into yogurt and cheese.
 And, of course, animals can be used for their meat.
 With the right training and access to markets, all of these products can be sold, providing money for health care and sending kids to school.

 More than half the world’s farmers are women, but because they live in highly patriarchal countries and communities, they often don’t have control over the land they farm.
 In many communities, looking after chickens, goats or other animals is seen as ‘women’s work’, because men don’t think it’s worth the effort.
 But in reality, it can often be highly profitable.

 With their own incomes, women can have a say in decision-making processes in their homes and communities.
 Research shows that women reinvest up to 90% of their earnings back into their households.
 That’s money spent on nutrition, food, health care, school and income-generating activities that helps break the cycle of poverty.